HPCE/hpce-2018-cw1/readme.md

     # Push the changes back up (you'll need to type your password)
     git push

-If you hit refresh on you private repository, you hopefully will see that the graphs have appeared in github.
+If you hit refresh on your private repository on the github website, you hopefully will see that the graphs have appeared in github.

 Turning on optimisations
 ========================